Brandon-Price/QOLT/README.md

 # QOLT
 Quality of Life Tracker
 ------------------------
-Goals of the Project
+*Goals of the Project*
 Overall is to determine where is the best place to live in the world if you were to have a job in the specific country how much money would you have after all expenses paid for.
+Comparing the money that is able to be saved, the value of the their currency to goods, as well as benefits that is offered by country.

     - Scrape information from the internet regarding median pay wages for software engineers for various countries.
 (Primarily in North America and Europe.)
     - Scrape information regarding the cost of living for each of these countries.
 I.E food, rent (will create a proper metric on the type of apartment and how to determine a good one vs a bad one and creating a median for that), car/walkability, health insurance, taxes.